Sales tax and due diligence in an M&A

 Before you can determine where you must file sales and use tax returns, you need to understand where your company has physical and economic nexus.
 Physical nexus most commonly means that your company has employees or a brick-and-mortar facility in the state.
 Still, it also extends to attending sales conventions, having salespeople or service personnel based in the state, and using warehouse space in the state.
 The regulations for how physical nexus is determined can vary in some cases by state.

-It can be challenging to determine whether your company has physical nexus in a particular state, especially if salespeople or service personnel who do business on your behalf in multiple jurisdictions are involved.
+It can be challenging to determine whether your company has a physical nexus in a particular state, especially if salespeople or service personnel who do business on your behalf in multiple jurisdictions are involved.
 Fortunately, businesses like TaxConnex can help you determine your sales tax filing requirements and correctly file your tax returns on time.

 Economic nexus is a result of the previously mentioned South Dakota vs. Wayfair case.
 Economic nexus is based on the number of sales transactions or revenue that your company has within a state.
 South Dakota set their economic nexus threshold at 200 transactions within the calendar year or $100,000 in total in-state sales for the current or prior year.
 All states that have a state-wide sales tax have now followed suit and adopted similar requirements, though there are some variations state by state.

 Taxability refers to whether sales tax applies to your revenue streams or not.
 Generally speaking, tangible personal property is taxable, and services are exempt – unless otherwise stated.
 The “unless otherwise stated” is a critical disclaimer.
 For example, certain products used in the medical field can be viewed as tangible personal property but are not taxable due to the type of product – there are many exemptions associated with the medical profession.
 Likewise, telecommunications “service” is one of the most heavily taxed services in a lot of states.
 Taxability can be confusing with software as well - is Software-as-a-Service taxable?
-It sounds like a “service” but by mid-2021 nearly half of the states are taxing SaaS delivered software (some have since stopped.)
+It sounds like a “service” but by mid-2021 nearly half of the states are taxing SaaS-delivered software (some have since stopped).

 Most companies have a good perspective on the taxability of their products and services in their home state.
 Where companies get into trouble is applying those rules to other states as they grow.
 Taxability differs across states and if you assume all states have the same rules as your home state, you can get into trouble.
 You can review the statutes yourself; however, sometimes statutes require interpretation, and a sales tax professional can help you draw the right conclusions.